CESSProject/doc-v2/introduction/use-cases.md

 On CESS platform, all data file retrieval records are recorded on blockchain and hence are backward traceable.
 The CESS data rights protection mechanism maintains a recording module to allow users to view their data file retrieval records, providing strong evidence for user data rights protection.

 ![Decentralized data marketplace on CESS](../assets/introduction/use-cases-02.png)

-## 3. Distributed Enterprise Storage Service

-As a decentralized cloud storage system with a tremendous amount of storage resource pool, CESS meets the demand of enterprise data storage service perfectly.
-CESS storage network is built on blockchain technology with multiple storage proof mechanisms.
-This make the system provide a fast, secure storage solution at a lower cost compared to centralized storage providers.
-Enterprises can also utilize CESS for their data archival and backup.

-## 4. Decentralized Streaming and Social Media

-There is a genuine concern about articles and videos being subjected to censorship by large corporations and governments.
-By utilizing CESS and incorporating blockchain-written metadata, storing such content ensures its resistance to censorship, safeguarding data integrity and freedom of speech.

-## 5. Personal Network Drive

-CESS offers distributed network drive to end users, so individual can securely store personal data such as photos and documents in it.
-Compared to traditional network drives, CESS has significant advantages on security, ownership protection, cost, and capacity.
-CESS disks do not require cloud servers, effectively avoiding dependency on centralized servers.
-Instead, user data are stored in multiple peer-to-peer (p2p) storage nodes.

-By adopting blockchain-based cryptographic algorithms to encrypt stored data, CESS ensures the privacy of user data without worrying about data loss or central server outages.